whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ```

-But you can not see any sub lists for the moment.
-Because we always
+But you can see all sublists were hidden.
+Because we always passed `false`
-passed `false` for the `isDir` parameter.
+for the `isDir` parameter.

 Always a directory contains a trailing back slash (`/`).
-So
+So the value of
-`relativePath.split('/')` should be more than one if it a directory.
+`relativePath.split('/')` always should be more than one if it a directory.

+We can use this logic to determine the weather if the item is a
+directory or not.

 ```tsx
 # src/FileBrowser.tsx